CSCAR/workshop-stata-intro/stata_markdown/05-data-manipulation.md

     - "Below national average": `medage` greater than 26.20 and less than or equal to 30.10.
     - "Above national average": `medage` greater than 30.10 and less than or equal to 32.80.
     - "Significantly above national average": `medage` greater than 32.80.
 3. What is the death rate in [each of those four categories](#by-and-bysort)?
+(You can use `summarize` to obtain the means.)
 Does there appear to be any pattern?
-4. What state has the [highest](#sorting) death rate?
-The lowest?
-The highest average age?
-The lowest?
+4. What state has the [lowest](#sorting) death rate?
+The highest?
+The lowest average age?
+The highest?
 5. Each state has a single observation here, but if we had multiple years of data, then we could have ["long data"](#reshaping-files) with multiple rows per state.
 To prepare for this sort of data, [encode](#encode-and-decode) the two-letter state abbreviation into a numeric value with value labels.